-CURRICULUM DESCRIPTION ANATOMIC STUDY REFERENCES US-GUIDED BLOCK CONTACT
+CURRICULUM DESCRIPTION ANATOMIC STUDY US-GUIDED BLOCK REFERENCES CONTACT

 Fernando Alemanno MD